-Paces Ferry may utilize several methods of analysis when structuring client portfolios including fundamental analysis and technical analysis.
+Paces Ferry may utilize several methods of analysis when structuring client portfolios including

 Fundamental analysis involves the fundamental financial condition and competitive position of a company.
 Paces Ferry may analyze the financial condition, capabilities of management, earnings, new products and services, as well as the company's markets and position amongst its competitors in order to determine the recommendations made to clients.
 The primary risk in using fundamental analysis is that while the overall health and position of a company may be good, market conditions may negatively impact the security.